This post may contain affiliate links. Read my disclosure page here.

 Delicious meal that came together in a snap, thank you!
 I did not have cream so I substituted evaporated milk for the cream and it turned out quite well!
 Sure love the thyme and fresh garlic!

-Charity Mith
+2. Charity Mith says:

 5 stars